neo-project/global-blockchain-compliance-hub/_posts/France/1111-11-01-france-registry-requirements.md

 French law recognizes three types of not-for-profit (“NPO”) organizations: associations, foundations, and endowment funds.
 Each have their own legal framework.

 ## Associations
 **Associations** can be registered by any two persons for any purpose except for the “sharing of profits.”
 Founders register an association by declaring in the Journal Officiel, a daily government paper containing official declarations and information regarding new associations.
-Declarations may be done at the Préfecture or Sous-Préfecture levels, respective to where the association is to be located, or done [online] (https://www.service-public.fr/associations/vosdroits/F1119).
+Declarations may be done at the Préfecture or Sous-Préfecture levels, respective to where the association is to be located, or done [online](https://www.service-public.fr/associations/vosdroits/F1119).
 Note that an non-profit association can operate undeclared in France.
 However, only declared associations may collect membership fees, fundraise, have an official bank account, etc.

 To declare a new association, founders must provide:
 - Name of the association (as well as any official abbreviation/acronym)